SteveDoyle2/pyNastran/docs/html_docs/quick_start/test_bdf.rst

     - types of each card field
     - validate values of strings (e.g. HAT is a valid PBARL)
-    - check range of certain values (e.g. CONM2 must be positive definite)
+    - check range of certain values (e.g. CONM2 must be positive semidefinite)

  3. cross-reference the model
    - Passing requires all traced cards exist: